toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

           ext: html
         ```

-        The result is an `index.html` file under the directory structure based on the slug for each `redirect` content.
+        Each `redirect` content item is rendered to an `index.html` file placed under a `path` derived from its `slug`, creating a clean per-entry directory structure.
     }
 }